vd Brink Home Automations

 availability: "{{ strptime(state_attr('sensor.cyclus_papier','Sort_date', none), '%Y%m%d') is not none }}"

-The sensor sensor.cyclus_papier has an attribute Sort_date which holds the date for the bin pickup day in the format “YYYYMMDD”.
+The sensor sensor.cyclus_papier has an attribute Sort_date that holds the date for the bin pickup day in the format YYYYMMDD.

-Based on today’s date the diff in days is calculated.
+Based on today’s date, the difference in days is calculated.

-(The sensor value is not always accurate, that’s why I use the attribute value.)
+(The sensor value is not always accurate, which is why I use the attribute value.)

 date attribute